orakist/docker-handy-scripts/README.md

 <code>./remove-matched-containers.ps1 container-name</code>

-You can stop and remove all containers whose name starts with container-name.
+you can stop and remove all containers whose name starts with container-name.
 To do this job, the script;

 - Queries containers whose name starts with container-name
 - Stops and removes matched containers with a nice output